-'Amana Orange' Large, one-pound deep orange tomatoes ripen about 85 days after planting.
+The large, one-pound deep orange tomatoes ripen about 85 days after planting.
 The flavor or this American heirloom is full, intense, and perfectly tomatoey.
-These look beautiful sliced up in a salad, and are delicious on sandwiches.
+These look beautiful sliced up in a salad and are delicious on sandwiches.

-'Big Rainbow' These red and orange striped beefsteak tomatoes are large -- one to two pounds on average.
+These red and orange striped beefsteak tomatoes are large—one to two pounds on average.
 Tomatoes ripen 85 days after planting.
-The plants are indeterminate, and definitely need staking.
+The plants are indeterminate and definitely need staking.
 This is another American heirloom, bred in Minnesota.
-The flavor tends toward sweet rather than tangy
+The flavor tends toward sweet rather than tangy.

-'Brandywine' (Sudduth Strain) The granddaddy of all heirlooms -- 'Brandywine' is usually to blame for getting into growing heirlooms.
-The pink flesh and skin of 'Brandywine' has great flavor, and the sprawling, indeterminate plants produce reliably from late summer until first frost.
+The granddaddy of all heirlooms, Brandywine tomatoes are a wonderful choice for newer gardeners.
+The pink flesh and skin of Brandywine have great flavor, and the sprawling, indeterminate plants produce reliably from late summer until the first frost.
 The fruits are large, often up to a pound or more.

-'Cherokee Purple' These beautiful tomatoes are red, but turn purplish-brown at the shoulders when ripe.
-The flavor is complex, slightly smoky -- perfect eaten as-is or sliced into a salad.
-Some years, this seems to produce earlier than others, but it traditionally produces very well from late July through to frost.
+These beautiful tomatoes are red, but turn purplish-brown at the shoulders when ripe.
+The flavor is complex and slightly smoky—perfect eaten as-is or sliced into a salad.
+It's hard to predict exactly when this variety will produce, but it traditionally produces very well from late July through to frost.

-'Hillbilly' This variety is another gorgeous stripey tomato.
-The yellow and read streaks are quite striking, and the fruits are huge -- often two pounds and sometimes even larger than that.
+This variety is another gorgeous stripey tomato.
+The yellow and red streaks are quite striking, and the fruits are huge—often two pounds and sometimes even larger than that.
 'Hillbilly' is another American heirloom, hailing from West Virginia.
-Indeterminate, harvest about 85 days after planting.
+Expect to harvest hillbillies about 85 days after planting.

-'Hugh's' If you are a fan of yellow tomatoes, you really should give 'Hugh's' a try.
+If you are a fan of yellow tomatoes, you really should give Hugh's a try.
 These beefsteak tomatoes have great, robust tomato flavor.
 The skin is tender and delicate, which is why you'll never find this variety in the grocery store.
-'Hugh's' produces a harvest about 85 days after planting.
-Indeterminate.
+Hugh's produces a harvest of about 85 days after planting.
+It is indeterminate.